 What makes such AI systems unique is the fact that they are able to use data from previous operations and vastly increase the success of the most difficult following operations.

-When it comes to complex surgeries, very soon they will all be performed by AI robots, because of their operating precision comparing to human surgeons.
+When it comes to complex surgeries, very soon they will all be performed by AI-controlled robots, because of their operating precision comparing to human surgeons.

 Thus, operations on: